nartallax/cardboard-dom/README.md

 unbindBox(nameEl, handler)
 ```

-Subscribing to boxes directly (like, with `.subscribe()` method) is still an option, but you almost never really need it.
-Direct call of `.subscribe()` should be avoided, because that's the way to create an accidental memory leak.
+Subscribing to boxes directly (like, with `.subscribe()` method) is still an option, but you will almost never really need it.
+Direct call of `.subscribe()` should be avoided, as it is the way to create an accidental memory leak.

 ## Using boxes: shortcuts